nikolas-AI/Galactic_Mayhem/Readme.md

-In Alien Invasion, the player controls a ship that appears at the bottom center of the screen.
-The player can move ship right and left using the arrows keys and shoot bullets using the spacebar. when the game begins, a fleet of aliens fills the sky and moves across and down the screen.
+In the game "The Invasion" players control a ship positioned at the bottom center of the screen.
+They can maneuver the ship horizontally using the arrow keys and shoot bullets by pressing the spacebar.
+At the start of the game, a fleet of aliens fills the sky, moving across the screen and gradually descending.

-The player shoots and destroys the aliens.
-If the player shoots the aliens, as new fleet appears that moves faster than the previous fleet.
-If any aliens hits the player's ship or reaches the bottom of the screen, the player loses a ship.
-If the player loses three ships, the game ends.
+Players must aim to destroy the aliens by shooting at them with their ship's bullets.
+Whenever an alien is successfully hit, a new fleet swiftly replaces the defeated one, and this fresh fleet moves even faster than its predecessor.
+To increase the challenge, random bullets are fired from various locations on the screen, creating additional obstacles and requiring players to stay alert and dodge incoming projectiles.

+However, players must be careful as they navigate through the alien onslaught.
+If an alien collides with the player's ship or manages to reach the bottom of the screen, one ship is lost.
+Players start with three ships, and if they lose all three, the game comes to an end, concluding their battle against the invading extraterrestrial forces.